Coordinating Committee for the Refoundation of the Fourth International

-The Argentinian PO was the largest section of the CRFI and as such drew its international co-thinkers into the new organisation from other countries in Latin America.
+The Argentinian PO was the largest section of the CRFI and as such, drew its international co-thinkers into the new organisation from other countries in Latin America.
 However the Workers Revolutionary Party of Greece and the International Trotskyist Opposition had different roots from the PO and its allies.
 The fusion of these groups provided the CRFI with bases in both Greece and Italy.

 It held a conference of worker-militants in the European and Mediterranean region in Athens in June 2013.
 It held a further meeting of its International Committee in December 2013.
 It held a second conference of worker-militants in the European and Mediterranean region in Athens in March 2014.

-It had next conference "Creating new International" on 2-3 April 2018 in Buenos Aires, hosted by PO of Argentina.
+It had next conference "Creating new International" on 2–3 April 2018 in Buenos Aires, hosted by PO of Argentina.
 The Leader of Russian United Communist Party Darya Mitina was invited, therefore meeting attracted criticism from International Committee of the Fourth International (SEP) based on the allegations of cooperation with "Stalinist forces".

-Member sections of the CRFI were as follows: